DrWursterich/lspml/README.md

     - misplaced, unclosed and deprecated tags
     - duplicate, required and deprecated attributes
     - nonexistent files in includes
+- completion for:
+    - tags
+    - attributes
-- completion for tags, attributes and attribute values that have a fixed set of possible values
+    - attribute values that either:
+        - have a fixed set of possible values
+        - point to another spml file

 ## commandline